-PEO2-Core Proficiency: To identify, formulate, comprehend, analyse, design and solve societal and legal problems with hands on experience in various rules and regulations using modern tools to satisfy the needs of society and the business and legal industry.
+PEO2-Core Proficiency: To identify, formulate, comprehend, analyse, design and solve societal and legal problems with hands on experience in various rules and regulations using modern tools to satisfy the needs of society and the industry.

 PEO3- Technical Accomplishments: To acquire techno-economic aptitude and apply the acquired practical skills and broad legal training for better reach.
-Pursue advanced education, research development, and other innovative and pioneering efforts in the field of law.

-4. Program Outcomes (POs)
+4. Program Outcomes (PO's)